sisl/Revealables.jl/README.md

 # Revealables

-This module allows HTML to be hidden and revealed by pressing a button in an IJulia notebook.
+This module allows Markdown (and most HTML) to be hidden and revealed by pressing a button in an IJulia notebook.

 It is useful for hiding and revealing answers to practice problems.